meltoner/agrofelis/components/vehicle-forks/readme.md

 Within the lever at the depicted distance a hole is drilled and an extended nut is installed via a bolt to accommodate the end of a linear actuator, rotating the wheel.
 Further details about this detail are covered in the Agrofelis steering design and fabrication document.

-The sub-components of the forks laid out, ready to be welded have been photographed by the next image.
+Sub-components of the forks laid out, ready to be welded have been photographed by the next image.

 ![Multiple components of the forks](_figures/vehicle-forks-09-components.jpg)